syncfusion/ej2-vue-docs/src/spreadsheet/spreadsheet/context-menu.md

 Vue.use(SpreadsheetPlugin);
 export default {
   methods: {
-  contextMenuBeforeOpen: function () {
+  contextMenuBeforeOpen: function (args) {
         var spreadsheet = this.$refs.spreadsheet;
+        if (args.element.id === spreadsheet.element.id + '_contextmenu') {
         // To add context menu items.
           spreadsheet.addContextMenuItems([{ text: 'Custom Item' }], 'Paste Special', false); //To pass the items, Item before / after that the element to be inserted, Set false if the items need to be inserted before the text.
+        }
       }
     }
 }